What Kind of Guitar Player Are You?

-Mr Pit usually gets work through knowing musical directors who deal in theatre production or knowing the show’s director.
+Mr Pit usually gets work through knowing musical directors who specialize in theatre productions or knowing the show’s director.

 Mr on Tour

-He’s good at learning the songs on a really deep level and rearranging multiple parts into a single guitar track for tour purposes (read budget!).
-He needs to be able to interpret the vision of the artist or creative director for the tour and maybe rewrite the odd guitar part in order to fit the vision.
+He’s good at really learning the songs.
+Sometimes, he’ll rearrange multiple parts into a single guitar track.
+He also needs to be able to interpret the vision of the artist or creative director and bring it to life.